GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/resource-summary/index.md

 ### Media

-GIF files are often very large.
+Animated GIF files are often very large.
 See [Replace GIFs with videos][gifs] to learn how to load animations faster.

 Affected metrics: [First Contentful Paint][fcp]